Melatonin64/eko-js-guide/README.md

 Braces are required for all control structures (i.e. `if`, `else`, `for`, `while` as well as any others), even if body contains only a single statement.
-The first statement of a non-empty bloack must begin on its own line.
+The first statement of a non-empty block must begin on its own line.

 **BAD**:
 ```javascript